-- 4 6-ounce boneless skinless chicken breast halves, pounded or sliced into thin 1/3-inch to 1/4-inch cutlets.
-(See notes below for how to make chicken cutlets)
+- 1 1/2 pounds boneless skinless chicken breasts, pounded or sliced into 1/3-inch to 1/4-inch thin cutlets. (see notes)

 - 1/2 cup plus 1 teaspoon all-purpose flour, divided

 - 2 1/2 tablespoons butter at room temperature, divided

 - 5 medium garlic cloves, peeled and minced

 - 1/2 cup dry white wine (see notes)

 - 2 tablespoons fresh lemon juice